 What to do when I feel attacked by a parent? – Professionally Speaking Article

-This is an example of setting compassionate boundaries with parents.
+This is an example of setting compassionate boundaries with caregivers.

 A. Making and Supporting Change

 Whether we are growing our compassion resilience to prevent compassion fatigue or to address existing compassion fatigue, this intentional shift often includes changing attitudes and behaviors that no longer serve us well.
 The Stages of Change offers a model for people to understand the complex path towards successful change and how to support our own change efforts as well as the change efforts of colleagues and those we